 April 2018 - Present

-I'm working as lead programmer and team lead for an unannounced game by Eidos Montreal (a Square Enix company).
+I'm working as team lead for an undisclosed project by Eidos Montreal (a Square Enix company).
 My team is being mandated to improve some in-house tools being used on multiple games, as well as improve editor UI.
-The mandate is intended to expand into rendering and engine development over time as we ramp up.

 ROKH - Nvizzio

 On Rokh I worked as a programmer to help Nvizzio close tasks before their greenlight early access.
 I spent time working largely on UI and Gameplay related tasks and bugs.
 Rokh is developed in Unreal Engine 4 using C++.